-Masters of Literature & Writing Programs in Quebec
+Masters in Writing and Literature Graduate Programs in Quebec

 Masters in Literature and Writing programs offer students the opportunity to take their theoretical literary knowledge or proficiency in written modalities to the next level of professionalism and academics.
 Whether your passion is creative writing or English Literature, choose from a variety of masters and master of fine arts (mfa) degree program options.
 While you can find general Master of Arts in Literature and Writing Programs, concentrations within these fields may have their own appeal and warrant some consideration for those seeking to fine-tune a particular skill-set or aptitude.